CKY-FM

-CKY-FM (102.3 MHz) is a commercial radio station in Winnipeg, Manitoba, branded as KiSS 102.3.
-The station airs a hot adult contemporary format, switching to Christmas music for most of December.
-It is owned by Rogers Radio, a division of Rogers Sports & Media, which also owns sister station 92.1 CITI-FM.
-The studios are in Osborne Village south of Downtown Winnipeg.
+CKY-FM (102.3 FM) is a commercial radio station in Winnipeg, Manitoba, Canada, branded as "KiSS 102.3".
+Owned by Rogers Radio, a division of Rogers Sports & Media, the station airs a hot adult contemporary format, with studios in Osborne Village south of Downtown Winnipeg.

-CKY-FM is a Class C station.
-It has an effective radiated power (ERP) of 70,000 watts (100,000 watts maximum).
-The transmitter is off St. Mary's Road in Duff Roblin Provincial Park near Saint Germain.
+CKY-FM's transmitter is sited off St. Mary's Road in Duff Roblin Provincial Park near Saint Germain.

 History

 CKY and CNRW

 CKY has been the call sign of three radio stations in Winnipeg.
 The original CKY was formed in 1923 by the Government of Manitoba and operated by the Manitoba Telephone System.

 The provincial government ran the station, and in the station's early years, CKY would turn over its signal to the Canadian National Railway and the station would be identified as CNRW.
 When the federal government took over operations of the CNR radio network in the 1930s, CKY continued its relationship with the network, meaning that much of CKY's programming originated with the CRBC (which later became the CBC).
 In June 1948, the original CKY was purchased by the CBC and renamed CBW.